 1. Submit a notice of disposal

-You will need a completed notice of disposal signed by both you and the new owner (buyer).
+You will need a completed notice of disposal clearly written and signed by both you and the new owner (buyer).

 Acceptable types of notice of disposal